mbharathy17/mbharathy/README.md

 1. **Sr Sales Director - Ensured HCL as a key strategic partner for DigiTech platform (2022-2023)**
    - Played a pivotal role in establishing HCL as a strategic partner for the DigiTech platform with an extension of 32mn per year.
    - Strengthened relationships with key stakeholders to ensure HCL’s continued involvement and contribution as a strategic partner in the platform with a seat at the leadership table.
+   - Entering new logos, I implemented a new governance operating model, securing HCL's position on the panel.

 2. **Sr Sales Director - HCL Foray into new Platforms (Collaboration with Corporate Services Strategy team)**
-   - Established a highly skilled Abintio squad within a shorter timeframe.
+   - Established a highly skilled Abintio squad worth 100k within a shorter timeframe.
    - Identified opportunities for ServiceNow Integration and HR Apps Transformation.
    - Cultivated relationships with crucial COO stakeholders.
-   - Facilitated the expansion of the Operations team into new areas of Retail Banking operations
+   - Facilitated the expansion of the Operations team into new areas of Retail Banking operations.
+Secured opportunities worth $250k every 6 months, with potential for further growth.

 3. **Head of Apps and Innovation - Finance Apps Deal with DXC (2020-2021)**
    - Successfully led and secured the RFP deal with DXC for the consolidation of finance applications, including end-to-end managed services, upgrades, and cloud transformation.